The following information is based on decades of scientific evidence, clinical studies and personal experiences and experiments.

 - Cognitive Behavioural Therapy-Insomnia (CBT-I) is a natural and common method of treating insomnia without medication.
 Available via GP referral.

 - CBD is one of the main cannabinoids in the cannabis plant which has been shown to improve the sleep of those suffering from Insomnia.
-However, research on CBD and its effect on sleep and other medical problems are still in its infancy.
+However, research on CBD and its effect on sleep and other medical problems is still in its infancy.
 Various CBD products are widely available.

 - Aromatherapy oils can work wonders for almost anyone.
 Smelling the right aromas can make us feel good, some bring back memories.
 Others help to aid sleep.
 The most popular are Lavender, Valerian, Bergamot and Roman Chamomile.
 These oils also help to treat so many other medical problems from allergies, anxiety depression, infections, as well as aid sleep.
 Note: Some people will be allergic to some oils.
 The most common problems are skin inflammation, rashes and dry red itchy skin, so observe and unusual symptoms over the first few days of use.
 Aromatherapy oils and their uses.